IET-OU/compendium-ld-code/docs/index.md

 The picture in the bottom right shows the [Task Times view](#taskTimes).
 In this view the designer can add the expected time that learners and teachers will take to perform tasks in the design, and keep an eye on the total time assigned to both learners and teachers.

-There are just a few of the ways that CompendiumLD can be used to design learning ctivities.
+There are just a few of the ways that CompendiumLD can be used to design learning activities.
 There are several [other examples showing how CompendiumLD can be used](documentation/examples/).

 ---